ahmednmourad/nodejs-aws-three-tier-app/README.md

 ### `server.js`

-This file is basically be the entry point of the Node.js app
+This file is basically the entry point of the Node.js app

 # Infrastructure